The Employment Law Review: Religious Discrimination in International Employment Law

 Although each nation's employment laws reflect its own history and societal views, the consequences of religious discrimination in the workplace often spread beyond the workplace.
 Thus, when addressing sensitive issues, such as how to accommodate headscarves in the workplace, modern businesses should be cognisant of both the nuanced cultures in which they operate and the potentially wider and long-term effects of their policies.
 In the global business environment, the challenge for companies will be to adequately accommodate their employees' core values, yet respect national sovereignty and cultural identities.

-1 Erika C Collins is a partner at Faegre Drinker.
-The author extends special thanks to Ryan H Hutzler (associate at Faegre Drinker) and Anastasia Regne (associate at Epstein Becker Green) for their contributions to this chapter.
+1 Erika C Collins is a partner at Faegre Drinker Biddle & Reath LLP.
+The author extends special thanks to Katherine Gordon, an associate at Faegre Drinker Biddle & Reath LLP, for her contributions to this chapter.

 2 Title VII of the Civil Rights Act of 1964, 42 USC § 2000e(j) (2010).

 4 Michael W McConnell (2000), 'The Problem of Singling Out Religion', DePaul Law Review, 50(1): 43.

 8 42 USC § 2000e(j).

 9 Trans World Airlines Inc v.
 Hardison, 432 US 63 (1977).

 10 ibid., at 81 ('It would be anomalous to conclude that by “reasonable accommodation” Congress meant that an employer must deny the shift and job preference of some employees, as well as deprive them of their contractual rights, in order to accommodate or prefer the religious needs of others').